michael1788/jedichallenge_submission/README.md

 # JEDI

+Supporting code for the JEDI GrandChallenge submission of team Tano.

 ## Challenge description
 [The Jedi GrandChallenge description](https://www.covid19.jedi.group/): "Improve (in silico or others) methods to identify compounds with blocking interactions relevant to any SARS-CoV-2 target, by optimizing/accelerating the use of HPC (High Performance Computing), Artificial Intelligence, and provide experimental validation."
 More specifically: "The aim is to get high-quality lead compounds for multiple SARS-CoV-2 targets by cross-checking multiple simulation approaches.
 The top-scoring compounds will be analyzed experimentally using direct affinity assays, as well as viral assays on live SARS-CoV-2."